 Top Colorado Cities to Explore

-Longmont had to be first on the list, because we live here!
-This city was recently named the fastest growing city in the US!
+Longmont had to be first on our Colorado bucket list because we live here!
+This city was recently named the fastest-growing city in the US!

 Longmont is a small and fairly quiet town (although it is growing rapidly!), and is only 20-30 minutes from Boulder, and under an hour from Denver!

-Boulder is a busy college town, and has so much to do!
+Boulder is another Colorado bucket list must!
+It is is a busy college town, and has so much to do!
 The Pearl Street Mall is a common place for both visitors and locals to hang out, as there are many shops and restaurants to explore here.

 Boulder was previously named the happiest place in the US, and it is clear why, with the mountains always being your backdrop!